 Day 20: Sunday 23 February, Jaipur – Fatehpur Sikri – Agra

-Today we depart Jaipur and drive to Fatehpur Sikri.
+Today, we depart Jaipur and drive to Fatehpur Sikri.
 During his long reign, Akbar made no commitment to a permanent capital.
 Over the years, three cities filled that role: Agra, Fatehpur Sikri and Lahore.
-For long periods the centre of the empire was a vast military encampment, a tent capital that moved with the emperor on campaign across northern and central India.
+For long periods, the centre of the empire was a vast military encampment, a tent capital that moved with the emperor on campaign across northern and central India.

 In 1571, Akbar moved from Agra to his newly built capital at Fatehpur Sikri, some 40 kilometres distant.
-His imperial palace complex, standing on a low sandstone ridge, is one of the most remarkable architectural assemblages in India, comprising gardens, courtyards and pavilions that stand as one of the high points of Mughal culture.
+His imperial palace complex, standing on a low sandstone ridge, is one of the most remarkable architectural assemblages in India.
+It comprises gardens, courtyards and pavilions that stand as one of the high points of Mughal culture.
 During the 15 years that he resided at Fatehpur Sikri, Akbar directed some of his major conquests and took far-reaching initiatives in the areas of land revenue, trade and financial policy, military organisation and provincial administration.
-In 1585 Akbar moved his capital to Lahore.
+In 1585, Akbar moved his capital to Lahore.
 Though he later resided in Agra, the imperial court never returned to Fatehpur Sikri and the city was abandoned.

 The design of Fatehpur Sikri was intended to emphasise the Islamic nature of the Mughal state, but also Akbar’s accommodation of Hindu culture.
 The city is dominated by a huge congregational mosque.
 In the courtyard stands the tomb of a widely revered Sufi saint, Salim Chisti, from whom the young Akbar frequently sought spiritual advice.
 In this way, institutional and mystical Islam were combined in the core of the imperial capital to reinforce the legitimacy of the ruling house.

 Yet Fatehpur Sikri was primarily a courtly city, whose cultural masterpieces were very much the product of the young emperor’s passion for architecture and building.
 The buildings of Fatehpur Sikri are loaded with decorative motifs which derive from earlier Indic culture, in particular Hinduism.
 These images reflect Akbar’s genius for melding together a culturally diverse state which served as the basis of his power.
 Varied traditions of music, painting, calligraphy, poetry – and open religious debate – all flourished in the sophisticated palatial setting of Fatehpur Sikri.
 The site visit will take about two hours.
-In the late afternoon we continue our journey to Agra, the premier city of the Mughal Empire.
+In the late afternoon, we continue our journey to Agra, the premier city of the Mughal Empire.
 (Overnight Agra) BLD

 Day 21: Monday 24 February, Agra – Sikandra – Agra